surifirstpin/biplus_documentation/docs/GlobalParameters.md

 <center><h1>Global Parameter</h1></center>

-It is a flat file data in JSON format which can be used to manipulate, control and set predefined values. acuBi allows you to provide additional key values to manipulate the data in calculations column,control data etc. It can be used in the following ways:
+It is a flat file data in JSON format which can be used to manipulate, control and set predefined values. acuBiBiPlus allows you to provide additional key values to manipulate the data in calculations column,control data etc.
+ **It can be used in the following ways:**

 - Control data access based on login.
 - Povide access to predefined list of filter values based on login.
 - Manipulate data with external parameter based on a common reference.